Prior99/hyrest/docs/api-validation.md

 ### Database example

-This is not a problem.
-All validators can be `async` or return `Promise`s.
+Using the database for validating a property is not a problem.
+All validators can be asynchronous or return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 This way, a validator might just as well perform a request against the database.

 ```typescript
 function emailAvailable(value: string): Validation {